Super-resolution of partially coherent bosonic sources: Theoretical limits to resolution

-\ee The corresponding Fisher information resulting from \eqnsref{eq:full_blown_derivative}{eq:qubit_derivative} is contrasted with the Fisher information corresponding to the measurement \(\{\ketbra{v_1}{v_1}, \ketbra{v_2}{v_2}\}\) in \figref{fig:misaligned_measurement_3}.
-Note that the latter corresponds to a binary SPADE measurement centered at the intensity centroid $x_c$ when $s/\sigma \ll 1$, and is optimal $\forall q \in [0,1]$.
-We observe that the qubit model erroneously over-estimates the Fisher information, even beating the QFI.
+The corresponding FI for the measurement \(\{\ketbra{e_1}{e_1}, \ketbra{e_2}{e_2}\}\) resulting from \eqnsref{eq:full_blown_derivative}{eq:qubit_derivative} is contrasted with the FI corresponding to the measurement \(\{\ket{v_1^{(\hat{q})}}\bra{v_1^{(\hat{q})}}, \ket{v_2^{(\hat{q})}}\bra{v_2^{(\hat{q})}}\}\) in \figref{fig:misaligned_measurement_3}.
+Note that the latter is equal to the QFI for this reference position and corresponds to a binary SPADE measurement centred at the intensity centroid $x_c$ when $s/\sigma \ll 1$.
+We observe that the qubit model erroneously over-estimates the FI, even beating the QFI.
+This is not surprising since as the FI of the \(\{\ketbra{e_1}{e_1}, \ketbra{e_2}{e_2}\}\) measurement matches (in the limit $s/\sigma \ll 1$) the QFI in the geometric centre reference frame, which is superior to the one from the intensity centroid frame (see \cref{fig:precisions_comp}).